daniosro/RNA_seq/README.md

 ## Visualization

 We computed the guanine-citosine (GC) bias of the sequences, which may happen during PCR amplification due to the preferential amplification of specific DNA fragments.
 We used ```samtools computeGCBias```.
 We observed a bimodal distribution of the GC bias in all of our samples.
-Examples for 1 replicate of each treatment are included below:
+Representative examples for 1 replicate of each treatment are included below:

 Control